Meet The Team

 Graduate Alumni

-• Tatiana Coverdell, Ph.D, 2018 - 2022, subsequent position: clinical chemistry fellow, NIH Department of Laboratory Medicine
+• Tatiana Coverdell, Ph.D, 2018 - 2022 (co-mentor, S. Abbott), subsequent position: clinical chemistry fellow, NIH Department of Laboratory Medicine

 • Nicholas Conley, Ph.D., 2018 - 2024, subsequent position: postdoctoral fellow with Lisa Beutler, Northwestern University